zc-zhao/Unet_Plus_Plus-Weizmann-Horse-Database/readme.md

 ## Prepare Your Data
 1. Please obtain[ Weizmann horse dataset](https://www.kaggle.com/datasets/ztaihong/weizmann-horse-database/metadata )
 2. This dataset contains 327 pictures of horses and 327 pictures of masks
-3. I divided the data set into 85% training set and 15% test set.I divided the data set into 85% training set and 15% test set.
+3. I divided the data set into **85% training set and 15% test set**.
 You can change the ratio of the training set and the test set through the ratio in the **predict.py**
 4. The final path structure used in my code looks like this:
     ```
     $root/